acharalampous/minijava-lowering/README.md

 <br /> ```java Main [javaf1 javaf2 .. javafN]```
 * Main: MiniJava Lowering Compiler Main file
-* javaf#: MiniJava File that will be semantically checked _At least one MiniJava file must be provided._
+* javaf#: MiniJava File that will be semantically checked
+<br />_At least one MiniJava file must be provided._

 ### Output
-After completion, for every valid input a corresponding .ll file will be created.
+After completion, for every valid input, a corresponding .ll file will be created.
 <br />You can then compile that .ll file, producing an executable.
-For example, if file1.java was given for execution, a file1.ll file will be created.
+For example, if file1.java was given for execution, a file1.ll file would be created.
 It can then be compiled with clang and executed.
 <br /> ```$ clang-4.0 -o file1.x file1.ll```
 <br /> ```$ ./file1.x```